jporcarn/dralia/README.md

 ## Design Principles

 - **Separation of Concerns**: Each layer has a distinct responsibility, ensuring maintainability and scalability.
   - The architecture is clean and follows the onion/clean architecture principles.
   - The API acts as a mediator between the frontend and the slot service, ensuring the frontend does not directly interact with the service.
 - **Cost-Effective Azure Resources**: Using Azure Static Web Apps (Free Tier) and Azure App Service (Basic Plan) is a great choice for cost-effectiveness
 - **CI/CD Pipeline**: The solution includes a CI/CD pipeline for automated deployment to Azure.
   - The inclusion of a CI/CD pipeline using GitHub Actions ensures automated deployments and testing.
 - **Dependency Inversion**: Higher-level layers depend on abstractions, not concrete implementations.
 - **Testability**: The architecture facilitates unit and integration testing by isolating business logic and external dependencies.
+- **IaC**: Infrastructure as Code (IaC) is used to provision Azure resources, ensuring consistent and repeatable deployments.

 ---